CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 each call having some overhead.
 Therefore, you want to provide `map()` with enough data in that single argument to keep it busy for a while.
 E.g. you can pass strings that contain the name of a file that contains some data that you want to map.
-If you pass some file names, map can nicely run in parallel and the overhead is not to large.
+If you pass file names, map can nicely run in parallel on each file and the overhead is not to large.
 Passing the data can be done in multiple ways and is described in the [using a Yothalot::Job](copernica-docs:Yothalot/cpp-job) and [starting up a job manually](copernica-docs:Yothalot/cpp-manual) articles.